VrotsosAnalytics/SQLTips-ColumnSearch/README.md

 # SQLTips-ColumnSearch
-All relavent code used in the video:
+All relavent code and files used in SQL Tips: Column Search: